 Skida makes a bunch of great face-covering accessories for cold weather.
 Among our favorites is the Cloudberry Alpine Neckwarmer ($28), which uses a Polartec microfleece for soft warmth against the skin.

 The exterior fabric of poly-spandex with a moisture management technology (92% polyester, 8% spandex) is durable and has a tight weave to help block the wind.
+And it’s on the thicker side.
 Simply put, it’ll keep your neck warm.
-Pull it up over your nose for COVID compliance in the lift line.
+Pull it up over your nose for compliance with resort rules in the lift line.

 A little warmer than most of the neck gaiters here, the Smartwool Neck Gaiter ($30) uses midweight merino 250 wool.
 The merino wicks away moisture and breathes enough to keep you cozy when the winds howl.
 But it’s still light enough to tolerate on a bluebird day.
 This one pulls a 4.75-star rating with more than 100 reviews online.